 The implementation of the innovation development process (IPE) prescribes uniform and binding procedures for all R&D activities.

-The building technology and acoustics laboratory in Jona (CH) is completed.
+Picture: The building technology and acoustics laboratory in Jona (CH) is completed.

 Prosan, a company based in Ruše (SI), is acquired.
 It produces concealed cisterns and interior fittings for ceramic cisterns.

 Deriplast S.p.A., a plastic pipe manufacturer from Villadose (IT), is fully taken over; Geberit had held a minority interest of 26% since 1989.